 Prevention is always easier than treatment

 Before diving in, we seriously want you to promise not to self-diagnose yourself with any of the hair loss causes listed below.
-If you find yourself in the middle of reading a section and thinking, "MAN, THIS IS WHAT I HAVE!
-OMG!
-OMG!"
-We want you to step away; take a deep breath, drink a glass of water.
-Remind yourself that you are not a doctor (well, unless you are!).
+If you find yourself in the middle of reading a section and thinking, "MAN, THIS IS WHAT I HAVE!"
+We want you to step away; take a deep breath.
+Remind yourself that you are not a doctor (well unless you are!).
 Even your doctor can't tell the difference between many hair loss types without running some tests.

 - 20 hair loss causes and what you can do about them

 5- All stressors (Covid-19, surgery, trauma, and more)

 9- Scalp Psoriasis

 16- Being very low on biotin, iron, protein, or zinc